ansys/pystk/doc/source/api/ansys/stk/core/stkobjects/aviator/ICatalogItem.rst

 ICatalogItem
 ============

-.. py:class:: ICatalogItem
+.. py:class:: ansys.stk.core.stkobjects.aviator.ICatalogItem

    object

    Interface used to access the options for a Catalog Item in the Aviator Catalog.
 Use this interface to Create, Remove, Duplicate, or Rename items in the catalog.

-.. py:currentmodule:: ansys.stk.core.stkobjects.aviator
+.. py:currentmodule:: ICatalogItem

 Overview
 --------